How Hotels Become the Soul of a Destination

 DK: I think that if you take the Saudi Arabian context – which is a lovely example – or the Bhutanese, Sri Lankan, Maldivian contexts, or even somewhere like London, our approach is entirely individualised.
 The range of our experience and the depth of all our travels is possibly our biggest asset, and our greatest knowledge point and inspiration.
 We’re able to look at Bhutan as a country or Nine Elms as a dynamic borough of London, and crystallise the simple truths of the place by thinking of it as a dynamic human culture.

 I often use the metaphor of a village on a hill.
 The visitor enters and is enraptured by a multitude of cultural points of reference – how they are greeted, the scent of the place, the rituals, its architecture, the way food is prepared, how people treat one another.
 Everywhere has these elements, whether a small part of a town or an entire country.
 Our job is to clarify them and shape them into what they would mean to a guest, a visitor.
 How do we want them to feel?
 We translate that emotion into something tangible, which we can then transmit so that our clients are able to leverage and build upon.
+Effective destination branding involves capturing and translating these truths into powerful narratives that resonate with visitors.

 QUO: What winning conditions are needed for a destination to successfully brand itself?

 DK: Truth.
 A sense of definition.
 A sense and understanding of the people.
 I believe all cultures have immense good within them, and all places have their own sense of hospitality.
 Their reason for human connection is real – if we can distil that reality into a format that we can transmit like any other brand, then we can clarify the greatest assets that destination has.
+For successful destination branding, it’s essential to focus on authenticityand the unique story a location has to tell.

 QUO: The pandemic has fundamentally changed tourism dynamics.
 Where is the impact most felt, and what can destinations do to be more appealing to post-Covid global travellers?